rogerpadilla/nukak/README.md

 - `JSON` (serializable) syntax for all the queries.
 - uses the power of `TypeScript` to get (smart) type-safety everywhere.
-- generated queries are fast, safe, and human-readable.
+- the generated queries are efficient, safe, and human-readable.
 - criteria like `$project`, `$filter`, `$sort`, `$limit` works at multiple levels (including deep relations and their fields).
 - declarative and programmatic `transactions`.
 - `soft-delete`.
 - `virtual fields`.
-- entity `repositories`.
+- `repositories`.
 - different kinds of `relations` between entities.
 - transparent support for `inheritance` patterns between entities.
 - connection pooling.